-Chronic pancreatitis (CP) is caused by progressive inflammation and irreversible damage to the structure and function (exocrine and endocrine) of the pancreas.
-Chronic heavy alcohol use is the most common cause, followed by pancreatic ductal obstruction.
-Idiopathic pancreatitis accounts for up to 30% of cases.
-Patients may be asymptomatic or present with abdominal pain and features of pancreatic enzyme insufficiency (e.g., steatorrhea, weight loss, impaired glucose tolerance).
-Diagnosis is confirmed on imaging, which demonstrates pancreatic calcifications, ductal strictures, and ductal dilations.
+Chronic pancreatitis (CP) is characterized by progressive inflammation that results in irreversible damage to the structure and function of the pancreas.
+Chronic heavy alcohol use is the most common cause of CP, followed by pancreatic ductal obstruction.
+Approximately 30% of CP cases are idiopathic.
+Affected individuals may be asymptomatic or present with abdominal pain and features of exocrine pancreatic insufficiency (e.g., steatorrhea, weight loss) or endocrine pancreatic insufficiency (e.g., prediabetes, diabetes).
+Diagnosis is confirmed with imaging, which typically shows pancreatic calcifications, ductal strictures, and ductal dilations.
 Pancreatic function tests (e.g., fecal elastase-1 measurement, 72-hour ) assess the degree of enzyme deficiency.
-Symptomatic patients are managed with oral pancreatic enzyme replacements and analgesics.
-Patients with chronic pain require additional interventions (e.g., celiac ganglion block, partial/complete pancreatic resection).
+Medical therapy should include patient counseling and education, pain management, and monitoring and management of complications (e.g., via oral pancreatic enzyme replacement therapy).
+Interventional therapy may be required for patients with intractable pain or other complications (e.g., celiac ganglion block, partial or complete pancreatic resection).

 - Tobacco use

 - Idiopathic pancreatitis